Setting Up Your Terminal

-The command line is a vital tool to learn for any programmer.
+Familiarizing yourself with the terminal on your machine is vital for any programmer.
 Over the course of this program and your career, you will find yourself navigating to it frequently.

 Once you have your terminal setup on your machine, make sure to pin it to the taskbar or add it to your dock!